Key Takeaways

 - 100,000+ ETH: 121 wallets

-The Current State of Genesis Addresses
+Current State of Ethereum Genesis Wallets

 - Total ETH at genesis: 72,009,990.49948 ETH

-- Untouched genesis ETH: 860,233 ETH
+- Untouched genesis ETH at dataset refresh: 860,233 ETH

-Observations: Holding and Selling Behavior
+Holding and Spending Behavior

 Cluster Analysis: Understanding Unique Users

-What Happened to the Genesis Coins?
+What Happened to the Genesis ETH?

 The information provided by DAIC, including but not limited to research, analysis, data, or other content, is offered solely for informational purposes and does not constitute investment advice, financial advice, trading advice, or any other type of advice.
 DAIC does not recommend the purchase, sale, or holding of any cryptocurrency or other investment.